|

 on top of the barrel subsiding.
 This would make it a low-alcohol drink as

-read about the creation of mead by dwarves – intended as a gift for the
+we read about the creation of mead by dwarves – intended as a gift for the giants,

 present horns of mead to new souls in |